dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 The first public previews of Rx appeared back in 2009 before NuGet was a thing.
 This meant Rx was initially distributed in the old-fashioned way: you installed an SDK on development machines that made Rx's assemblies available for local development, and had to arrange to copy the necessary redistributable files onto target machines as part of your application's installation or deployment process.
 By the time [the first supported Rx release shipped in June 2011](https://web.archive.org/web/20110810091849/http://www.microsoft.com/download/en/details.aspx?id=26649), NuGet did exist, but it was early days, so for quite a while Rx had [two official distribution channels: NuGet and an installable SDK](https://cc.bingj.com/cache.aspx?q=microsoft+download+reactive+extension+sdk&d=5018270206749605&mkt=en-GB&setlang=en-GB&w=LCqKaZy3VgjqC_Zlig1e4qmTo82s8qt5).

 There were several different versions of .NET around at this time besides the .NET Framework.
 (This was a long time before .NET Core, by the way.)
 Silverlight and Windows Phone both had their own runtimes, and the latter had a version of Rx preinstalled as part of the OS.
 Windows 8 had its own version of .NET that worked quite differently from anything else.
+(This is why you will occasionally see `netcore45` or `netcore451` TFMs despite the fact that .NET Core skipped from v3.1 straight to .NET 5.0.
+It's also why the first few .NET Core TFMs all have `app` in their names, e.g. `netcoreapp1.0`.
+By this time, `netcore` meant the Windows 8 store app version of .NET, so they had to use a different name.)
 These all had very different subsections of the .NET runtime class libraries, especially when it came to threading support.
 Rx was slightly different on each of these platforms because attempting to target the lowest common denominator would have meant sub-optimal performance everywhere.
 There were two main ways in which each of the different Rx versions varied:

 * The scheduler support was specialized to work as well as possible on each distinct target
 * Each platform had a different UI framework (or frameworks) available, so Rx's UI framework integration was different for each target